cisco-sso/kdf/content/kubernetes/deploying/index.md

 a corporate datacenter, may be missing persistent storage and loadbalancers which most applications built for kubernetes typically depend on.

-## Progression
+## Learn via Progression

-Expect to crawl before walking.
-If you're new to kubernetes, get familiar with kubernetes on your local machine, and deploy a few applications on it.
-Once you've learned from that, use a kubernetes cluster on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/), which is the Gold Standard.
+{{% readfile file="/content/readfiles/learn-progression.md_" markdown="true" %}}

 Afterwards, any attempts to deploy Kubernetes in the cloud or on-premise will be better understood given the environmental constraints.

 ## Deployment Considerations